Why does table design UX matter?

 Multi-line cells should stick to the top of the cell to ensure everything is visible at first glance.
 Sticking to the bottom of the cells sometimes causes content to be hidden away (cells risk being clipped by browser viewport edges) and requires scrolling, but then if scrolling jumps to the next row, the experience is very jerky and disorienting and you risk never seeing the full cell content.

-Providing customizable viewing options is a great way to ease the experience of consulting complex tables.
+Providing customizable viewing options is a great way to improve the data table design of consulting complex tables.
 Having options like a ‘Columns Showed’ dropdown as well as an allocated spot for a horizontal scrollbar are great starting points.

 Those two elements, along with many others, provide good visual cues for the user to feel in control of what they’re looking at.
 They’re aware they can customize the visible columns, and understand that it would enable the horizontal scroll if needed.
 It’s putting some power in their hands.